 Why can't I find where the ants are coming from?

-Are you having a difficult time finding where the ants are coming from?
+Are you having a difficult time finding where the ants are coming from or having an ant problem in winter?
 Here is a list of some of the most common areas in which many ant species like to hide:

 - Moist areas, such as the bathroom and kitchen